← Back to Grammar

 She is as tall as her sister

 Use superlatives to say something is "the most" or "the least" of a group.
-In Spanish, you need the definite article (el, la, los, las) before más or menos.
+Add the definite article (el, la, los, las) before más or menos.

 el/la/los/las + (noun) + más/menos + adjective (+ de)